Resource

 A foundational guide for Extension Agents and Technical Service Providers (TSPs).

-This factsheet provides a concise overview of the USDA National Organic Program (NOP) regulations, designed to help you effectively support farmers navigating organic certification and the 36-month transition period.
+This factsheet provides a concise overview of the USDA National Organic Program (NOP) regulations, designed to help you effectively support farmers in the south as they navigate organic certification and the 36-month transition period.

 What’s Covered: